 Authority Lease Revenue Bonds.
 The County has issued all of its lease revenue obligations through bond issuances of the Authority (collectively referred to herein as the "Authority Lease Revenue Bonds").
-[Authority Lease Revenue Bonds include the following amounts, outstanding as of October 1, 2018.]
+Authority Lease Revenue Bonds include the following amounts, outstanding as of May 1, 2021.

-P Outstanding rincipal Amount Authority Lease Revenue Bonds Series of 1993 (North County Satellite Clinic Project) (the "1993 Bonds"), fixed rate, bearing (or accruing) interest at an average rate of 5.93%, payable semiannually (at maturity or earlier redemption) with annual principal requirements due through 2026 \$ 1,625,360.20 Authority Lease Revenue Bonds (Capital Projects Program) 1993 Refunding Series A (the "1993A Bonds"), fixed rate, bearing (or accruing) interest at an average rate of 5.62%, payable semiannually (at maturity or earlier redemption) with annual principal requirements due through 2021 14,840,000.00 Authority Lease Revenue Bonds (Capital Projects), 2009 Series A (the "2009 Bonds"), fixed rate, bearing or accruing interest at an average rate of 4.91%, payable semiannually (at maturity or earlier redemption) with annual requirements due through 2026 62,900,000.00 Authority Lease Revenue Bonds (Refunding and Capital Projects) 2013 Series A (the "2013 Bonds"), fixed rate, bearing interest at an average rate of 4.99%, payable semiannually (at maturity or earlier redemption) with annual principal requirements due through 2032 34,150,000.00 Authority Lease Revenue Bonds (Capital Projects) 2014 Series A, fixed rate, bearing interest at an average rate of 4.58%, payable semiannually (at maturity or earlier redemption) with annual principal requirements due through 2037 139,235,000.00 Authority Refunding Lease Revenue Bonds (Youth Services Campus) 2016 Series A, fixed rate, bearing interest at an average rate of 4.225%, payable semiannually (at maturity or earlier redemption) with annual principal requirements due through 2036 97,525,000.00 Total \$ 350,275,360.20
+] Outstanding Principal Amount Authority Lease Revenue Bonds Series of 1993 (North County Satellite Clinic Project) (the "1993 Bonds"), fixed rate, bearing (or accruing) interest at an average rate of 5.93%, payable semiannually (at maturity or earlier redemption) with annual principal requirements due through 2026 \$ 1,189,345 Authority Lease Revenue Bonds (Capital Projects Program) 1993 Refunding Series A (the "1993A Bonds"), fixed rate, bearing (or accruing) interest at an average rate of 5.62%, payable semiannually (at maturity or earlier redemption) with annual principal requirements due through 2021 5,205,000 Authority Lease Revenue Bonds (Refunding and Capital Projects) 2013 Series A (the "2013 Bonds"), fixed rate, bearing interest at an average rate of 4.99%, payable semiannually (at maturity or earlier redemption) with annual principal requirements due through 2032 (1) 32,215,000 Authority Lease Revenue Bonds (Capital Projects) 2014 Series A, fixed rate, bearing interest at an average rate of 4.58%, payable semiannually (at maturity or earlier redemption) with annual principal requirements due through 2037 (2) 107,635,000 Authority Refunding Lease Revenue Bonds (Youth Services Campus) 2016 Series A, fixed rate, bearing interest at an average rate of 4.225%, payable semiannually (at maturity or earlier redemption) with annual principal requirements due through 2036 90,280,000 Authority Lease Revenue Bonds (Capital Projects) 2018 Series A, fixed rate, bearing interest at an average rate of%, payable semiannually (at maturity or earlier redemption) with annual principal requirements due through 2052 217,640,000 Authority Lease Revenue Bonds (Forward Refunding), 2019 Series A, fixed rate, bearing interest at an average rate of%, payable semiannually (at maturity or earlier redemption) with annual principal requirements due through 2026 45,170,000 Total \$ \$499,334,345

-\ To be partially refunded with the proceeds of the 2021A Bonds.
-Source: County
+To be partially refunded with the proceeds of the 2021B Bonds.
+To be partially refunded in June 2021.

-The County paid approximately \$52.2 million in debt service in fiscal year 2017-18 with respect to Authority Lease Revenue Bonds.
 The following table sets forth the estimated annual debt service on each series of Authority Lease Revenue Bonds currently outstanding.
-See Table 1 "DEBT SERVICE REQUIREMENTS" for debt service requirements after issuance of the 2021A Bonds on the Bonds secured under the Trust Agreement.
+See Table 1 "DEBT SERVICE REQUIREMENTS" for debt service requirements after issuance of the 2021B Bonds on the Bonds secured under the Trust Agreement.

-Table 36 COUNTY OF SAN MATEO AUTHORITY LEASE REVENUE BONDS ANNUAL DEBT SERVICE REQUIREMENTS Period Ending (June 30) [UPDATE]
+Table 36 COUNTY OF SAN MATEO AUTHORITY LEASE REVENUE BONDS ANNUAL DEBT SERVICE REQUIREMENTS Period Ending (June 30)